Caleb-Wishart/UQ-Course-Planner/README.md

 # UQ-Course-Planner
 W.I.P.
 Script to map out the prerequisites for each course If you choose to use any of the code within the repository I would appreciate a mention

+TODO:
+Look at representing the data as a Digraph (perhaps an adjacency matrix)